 What child doesn’t love play dough?
-If they are bored with the Play Dough activities they currently own like these, then give them a butter knife to “cut” with and a paper plate and tell them to make as many food items that they can think of and serve you their masterpieces.
+If they are bored with the Play Dough activities they currently own, then give them a butter knife to “cut” with and a paper plate and tell them to make as many food items that they can think of and serve you their masterpieces.

 7. Paint Rocks